yifeiw99/CACTUS_fall2021/syllabus.md

 	Walter, D., Ophir, Y., & Jamieson, K. H. (2020).
 Russian Twitter accounts and the partisan polarization of vaccine discourse, 2015–2017.
 American Journal of Public Health, 110(5), 718-724.

+	Walter, D., & Ophir, Y. (2019).
+The Elephant and the Bird: Republican Candidates' Use of Strategy and Issue Framing in Twitter During the 2016 Republican Presidential Primaries.
+International Journal of Communication (19328036), 13.

 	**1. Explore the notebooks for this week